Alan Donegan: PopUp Business School Co-Founder, Entrepreneur, Financially Independent Pizza Lover, Marvel Movie fan and soon to be Script Writer

 More than you earned??

 Here is the chart that Katie and I created.
 We did a little bit of detective work in our files and looked for old P60 forms (UK tax forms), wage slips and other information to work out roughly how much money we had earned each year throughout our working careers!
-Where we didn’t have the information we took a guess at what we were earning roughly.
+We know how to have fun on a rainy Saturday afternoon!
+Where we didn’t have the information we took a guess at what we were earning.

 Our finances are combined so we did a combined chart.
 Our combined earnings and combined net-worth.
 The blue line on the chart below shows the cumulative earnings throughout our working careers.